MisterProtocol/RAND-editor/README.md

 Among these are terminal description files and keyboard description files.

-In its early days at RAND, the editor was intended for use not only by researchers, but also by support staff, who had no workd processing experience whatsoever and had, to this point, used typewriters exclusively.
+In its early days at RAND, the editor was intended for use not only by researchers, but also by support staff, who had no word processing experience whatsoever and had, to this point, used typewriters exclusively.
 Therefore, RAND special-ordered ASCII terminals with the keyboards rewired to send control characters whenever function keys or keys on the numeric